 If you have OmniGraffle Pro, you can add styled objects, as well as styles shown in the Canvas Styles section of the popover, to the list of Favorite Styles.

-- In the Canvas Styles section of the Style Well, locate the object that you’d like to add to the Favorite Styles section.
+To add an item from the Canvas Styles section of the popover as a favorite, simply click-and-drag the item up to the Favorite Styles section.

 You can choose from one of the default object Favorite Styles so you can quickly get going with your project, or you can define the object properties first and use the Style Well’s preview as a guide.